PJMantoss/alpha_blog/README.md

 # README
-Aplpha Blog is a web app that allows users to register, create and manage articles.
+Alpha Blog is a web app that allows users to register, create and manage articles.

 Date: 03-June-2019